Non-law students who want to become solicitors or barristers need to complete the Graduate Diploma in Law (GDL)

 How long does the GDL take?

-The course covers approximately 18 months' worth of content from a three-year law degree into one year full time or two years part time.
+The course fits approximately 18 months' worth of content from a three-year law degree into one year full time or two years part time.

 Each week you will have around 45 hours of lectures, tutorials, and self-study culminating in a three-hour final exam on each subject.

 How do I apply?

 Students apply for conversion courses in the final year of their undergraduate degree.
 All applications for full-time places are made through the Central Applications Board (CAB), while part-time applications go directly to course providers.